India In Economic Improvement

 (iv) Make in India Initiative

-- Growth seen in defence, electronics, and automobile manufacturing.
+• Growth in electronics, defence, and automobile sectors.

 (v) Startup India and Innovation Support

-- India emerged as a major global startup hub.
+• India emerged as a major startup hub globally.

 (vi) Infrastructure Development